mlrun/mlrun/docs/feature-store/feature-sets.md

 ```

+### Create a feature set in the UI

+1. Select a project and press **Feature store**, then press **Create Set**.
+3. After completing the form, press **Save and Ingest** to start the process, or **Save** to save the set for later ingestion.

-### Create a feature set without ingesting its data
+## Create a feature set without ingesting its data

-You can define and register a feature set (and use it in a feature vector) without ingesting its data into mlrun offline targets.
+You can define and register a feature set (and use it in a feature vector) without ingesting its data into MLRun offline targets.

 The use-case for this is when you have a large amount of data in a remote storage that is ready to be consumed by a model-training pipeline.
-When this feature is enabled on a feature set, data is not saved to the offline target during ingestion.
+When this feature is enabled on a feature set, data is **not** saved to the offline target during ingestion.
 Instead, when
-`get_offline_features` is called on a vector containing that feature-set, that data is read directly from the source.
+`get_offline_features` is called on a vector containing that feature set, that data is read directly from the source.
-Online targets are still ingested, and their value represents a time-slice of the offline source.
+Online targets are still ingested, and their value represents a timeslice of the offline source.
 Transformations are not allowed when this feature is enabled: no computation graph, no aggregations, etc.
 Enable this feature by including `passthrough=True` in the feature set definition.
 All three ingestion engines (Storey, Spark, Pandas)
 are supported, as well as the retrieval engines "local" and "spark".